prusa3d/Prusa-Firmware-SL1/README.md

 What to expect
 --------------
-- Build of a custom Linux distribution from source (something like Gentoo install)
+- Build of a custom Linux distribution from source (e.g. Gentoo install).
-- Most probbaly it will take hours to complete
+- The procedure takes several hours to complete.
-- RAM usage will be as high as 4GiB per each core of your CPU
+- The RAM usage will be as high as 4GiB per each core of your CPU.
-- The build will take around 32GiB of your storage
+- The build will take around 32GiB of your storage.

 Requirements
 ------------